 Grant a role to multiple members at once

-Teams often need to grant the same role to several users without affecting other roles already assigned to the table.
+Teams often need to grant the same role to several users or service accounts while preserving other roles already assigned to the table.

 import * as pulumi from "@pulumi/pulumi";